 Welcome to BIOPOLITICAL PHILOSOPHY!

 BIOPOLITICAL PHILOSOPHY aims to provide the philosophical community with a forum for critical analysis of biopolitical asymmetries and other mechanisms and effects of power in philosophy and beyond.
-The BIOPOLITICAL PHILOSOPHY insignia depicts a dandelion, suggesting life, networks, systems, and change (photo credit: James Niland).
+The BIOPOLITICAL PHILOSOPHY insignia in the banner depicts a dandelion, suggesting life, networks, systems, and change (photo credit: James Niland).

 BIOPOLITICAL PHILOSOPHY will showcase the insights of members of underrepresented constituencies in philosophy and shine a spotlight on the work of marginalized areas of specialization in the discipline, drawing attention to institutional and structural inequalities within philosophy (as well as beyond) and offering a platform for disabled philosophers and members of other subordinated groups in the profession of philosophy to gain the experience and skills required to engage in the practice of philosophy.
 Over the coming months, we will invite other underrepresented and marginalized philosophers to join BIOPOLITICAL PHILOSOPHY as contributing authors.